karthick-kk/karthick-kk-hugo/content/resume.md

 Client: [CitiBank](https://citigroup.com) Domain: *Banking*

+`Responsibilities:`
-Core support services to 15000 servers.
-Responsible for regular maintenance and services which involves patching, upgrade, provisioning and bug fixes for business continuity.
+- Provided essential support services to a network of 15,000 servers.
+- Responsible for conducting regular maintenance activities and service tasks, including patching, upgrades, provisioning, and bug fixes, to ensure seamless business continuity.

-`Achievements:`
+`Achievement:`
-- Enabled automated patch management for Unix servers which reduced the time effort from 4 hours to 20 minutes(2.5X) with an improved patch success rate from 92% to 99%.
+- Implemented automated patch management for Unix servers, significantly reducing the time required for patching from 4 hours to just 20 minutes, representing a 2.5X improvement in efficiency.
+Additionally, achieved an enhanced patch success rate, increasing from 92% to 99%.

 **Mphasis [2012-2015]**